Business Tax Deductions: Do You Qualify?

 Does your business qualify for these business tax deductions, and how do they work?
 National Business Capital & Services’ financing advisors broke down the plan to answer these questions:

-Qualified Types of Businesses:
+Qualified Types of Businesses for Tax Deductions:

 Under Section 199A(a) of the new tax codes, nearly all types of pass-through businesses qualify for the new business tax deductions, which include: